JRobida/PnR-Final/README.md

 def turnL: takes the degrees from the left side of the servo and finds the best path

+TIME_PER_DEGREE: helps make the robot have an accurate turn.

 def dance: This is fun!.
 The robot is moves back and forth and the servo swings side to side.
 Remember to check out that video Mr. A put on youtube.